-My research seeks to understand the practice of democratic innovations in a time of climate crisis and collapse.
-While the focus is often on internal design choices or procedural deliberative quality, I shift the emphasis to the contextual conditions and political dynamics under which such processes take place.
+My research seeks to understand the practice of democratic innovation in a time of climate crisis and collapse.
+While the focus is often on internal design choices or procedural deliberative quality, I shift the emphasis to the contextual conditions and political dynamics under which such processes take place, or in other words, the "backstage".

-My thesis draws upon a novel dataset of local climate mini-publics that took place in the United Kingdom between 2019 and 2024.
-This data collection forms the basis of the first paper of my thesis (see below).
+I work at the intersection of theoretical and empirical approaches, and much of my thesis draws upon a novel dataset I collected of local climate mini-publics that took place in the United Kingdom between 2019 and 2024.
+This dataset is openly available here.

 How do organisers of local climate mini-publics (CMPs) justify initiating such processes to the public?
 And, what do these justifications reflect about the politics behind CMPs?
 From local councillors to think tanks, conservation charities to housing associations, those who organise local CMPs draw upon a multitude of competing logics and political framings to justify their use.
 Unlike studies that assess the inclusiveness or deliberative quality of mini-publics—evaluating, for instance, whether all voices are heard equally, or whether diverse perspectives are represented—this article examines the publicly expressed intentions and expectations of those responsible for establishing these forums.
 Exploring these factors illuminates a less-explored dimension of deliberative democracy: the ways in which mini-publics are not only arenas for citizen deliberation but also tools leveraged within broader political contexts.
 This research hence offers a distinctive approach to the study of deliberative democracy by foregrounding the ‘politics of mini-publics’ through a thematic analysis using an original dataset of 61 local CMPs in the UK.
 Together, these findings reveal how organisers (a) use non-partisan formats in partisan ways; (b) need to balance urgency with incrementalism; and (c) must navigate securing engagement from participants at the same time as keeping expectations of impact at appropriately low levels.